Good Girl Jane: Production

-Filming wrapped in Los Angeles in March 2021.
+Filming began in Los Angeles in March 2020, before production was suspended due to the COVID-19 pandemic.
+The film later resumed and completed one year later in March 2021.

 Release

-The film premiered in June 2022 at the Tribeca Film Festival.
+The film premiered on June 11, 2022, at the Tribeca Festival.
+It was released on demand on October 8, 2024.

-Reception

-Good Girl Jane has a rating of 70% based on 10 critics' reviews on review aggregate website Rotten Tomatoes.
+Critical response

 Kristen Lopez of IndieWire gave the film a negative review and wrote, "It’s hard to shake how hollow everything feels within “Good Girl Jane.”
 For all the individual performances, the feature never comes off as more than a supersized short film, with certain scenes playing like filler to get to a nearly two-hour running time."

 Accolades

 At the Tribeca Festival, the film won the Founders’ Award for Best U.S. Narrative Feature and Rain Spencer won the Best Performance award.